OSGeoLabBp/tutorials/english/data_processing/README.rst

 Preface
 -------

+Python is nowadays one of the most popular programming languages.
+It has several extension modules.
+Numpy, scipy and pandas modules add the power of numeric processing to Python.
+See some elementary lessons for Python:

+* `Python in a nutshell <lessons/python_in_a_nutshell.ipynb>`_ a Jupyter notebook for beginners in Python.
+* `Numpy in a nutshell <../python/numpy_tutor.ipynb>`__ a Jupyter notebook
+* `Regular expressions in Python <../python/regexp_in_python.ipynb>`__ a Jupyter notebook
+* `Pylint <../python/pylint.ipynb>`__ beautify your Python code, a Jupyter notebook

+Many Python lessons are written in Jupiter notebook on Google Colab.
+You can open them even if you have no Google account.
+These lessons have an **Open in Colab** link at the beginning.
+Click on it and you can try and edit the notebook.

+Samples mostly concern on observation data/file processing.

 GNU AWK (named after the creators Aho, Weinberger and Kernighan) is a Unix/Linux programable text utility what is compiled for Windows platforms, too.
 The GAWK program syntax is similiar to C language.